capsa-gg/capsa-plugin-unreal-engine/README.md

 ## Development guidelines

+- C++17, this is the minimum version for Unreal Engine 5.2
-- Primarily use Unreal Code rules, guidelines, formatting etc.
+- Unreal Code rules, guidelines, formatting etc.
-- Headers have tab alignment.
 - All properties, functions, classes etc. should have comments, including @param and @return, where appropriate.
+- Refer to the `.clang-format` and `.editorconfig` files, if possible have your IDE use these to auto-format

 ### Release steps